2017 Epsom Derby: Entries

 The most controversial entry was Diore Lia, a filly who had shown no racing ability in two starts and who was scheduled to be ridden by the inexperienced apprentice jockey Gina Mangan.
 After safety concerns were raised the BHA allowed the horse to take part but insisted that Mangan be replaced by a more qualified rider.
 The filly was withdrawn on the morning of the race after sustaining a muscle injury.
-Later, Diore Lia owner are banned horse racing actives, British Horseracing Authority also banned ratings 80 below horses races on group 1 races expect two years old only races.
+Later, the owner of Diore Lia were banned from horse racing actives, British Horseracing Authority also banned horses rated below 80 in group 1 races except for two years old only races.